The fourth variable that I will be manipulating across a two week period to examine its impact on sleep is blue-light blocking glasses.

 I will discuss what my data shows, how easy or difficult I found this strategy to implement, and what previous research says.
 These three factors will be combined for an overall score and grade on how effective wearing blue-light blocking glasses in the last two hours before bedtime is at helping people to improve their sleep.

 I bought a pair of UVEX Blue-light blocking glasses for $22AUD with free delivery from the website www.optimoz.com.au.
-As you can see, the first picture above is of glasses for people who don’t need reading glasses, and the second picture is of glasses that can be worn over the top of reading glasses.
+As you can see, the first picture above is for people who don’t need reading glasses, and the second picture is of lenses that can be worn over the top of reading glasses.
 Here is their description on the product:

 UVEX have produced a set of eyewear designed for use by dental or medical practitioners while working under strong UV lamps.
 These are orange lensed glasses, but there is more to them than just the orange colour.
 These glasses use UVEX’s patented “Spectrum Control Technology” to filter out specific colours of the light spectrum.The light that is going to hurt your sleep performance is any blue light with a wavelength below 520nm (however 440-480 is a particularly critical range).
 This eyewear will selectively block out any light less than 550nm while allowing 80%-90% of all other light through.
 Wear these for a couple hours before bed and you will eliminate the impacts of blue light on your sleep!